hgamboa/nova-adv-inst/notebooks/bitalino/README.md

 You can use python script [LoadFile.py](LoadFile.py):
 ```
 from pylab import *

 data = loadtxt("SampleEMG.txt")

 plot(data[:,5])
 show()
 ```

 Use this code in spyder or in a Jupyter notebook
 ![bar](images/bitalinobar.jpg)
 ## 3 Process a signal <a name="process"></a>

-Based on the previous code process the EMG signal to compute the envelope of the EMG
+Based on the previous code process the EMG signal to compute the envelope of the EMG (smooth the abs of the signal after removing the mean)

 You can use python script [ProcessFile.py](ProcessFile.py):
 ```